charliecalvert/CloudNotes/Assignments/React/RestBasics.md

 # Rest Basics

-Use Rest with React.
+Use Rest with React and Concurrently.
 There are two applications joined by a proxy:

 - server (Express based)
 - client (Built with create-react-app)
+- Use concurrently to start them both at the same time.

 Both of these slide decks contain relevant information that might be useful when working through this assignment: